 There were moments when even Claire couldn’t keep her cool however.
 She cried about Marie several times.
 Whenever she started crying, me and Diana couldn’t control ourselves either.
-As horrible as this day was, in some odd way I still treasure it, as it would be the last one I would spend with Diana and the person who meant more to me than any other, Claire.

 When night finally fell we sat there waiting for the Vampires Master to show up.
 Alan assured us that even he couldn’t get in here by force, but he still was terrified of what hideous trick the Demon would try and pull on us.

 Sure enough the Vampires Master Dierck (whose name I did not know at this point) soon arrived by the door with a group of his most vicious Vampires.

 They had been able to enter the garden as it had been completely destroyed and therefore no longer counted as a private residence.
 We could tell the Vampires had arrived by the stench that arrived with the.
 Dierck spoke in a loud and booming voice.

 “Poor, pitiful creatures, clinging to life, when you know its pointless.
 Come out now and I’ll make sure that its quick”

 Just then I could hear the rest of the Vampires burst out into fits of hysterical laughter, followed by a massive slam on the door which startled us all.